serverless/serverless/docs/deprecations.md

 Deprecation code: `PROVIDER_IAM_SETTINGS`

-_Note: Originally support for old IAM settings was scheduled to be dropped with new major release.
-It's no longer the case.
-If you see this deprecation notice please upgrade to latest version of Serverless Framework_
+_Note: Originally, support for the legacy IAM settings format was scheduled to be dropped in v3.
+However, it's no longer the case.
+If you see this deprecation notice please upgrade to the latest version of Serverless Framework v2._

 All IAM-related settings of _provider_ including `iamRoleStatements`, `iamManagedPolicies`, `role` and `cfnRole` are also now supported at `iam` property.
 Refer to the [IAM Guide](/framework/docs/providers/aws/guide/iam.md).